Michael-Otieno/Michael-Otieno/README.md

 * :telescope: I’m currently working on Web Based Projects in Reactjs
 * :seedling: Currently learning react.
-* :dancers: I’m looking to collaborate in Angular and Javascript.
 * :mailbox: You can reach me at: otieno.oduor.michael@gmail.com.
 * :thought_balloon: My dream is to work at google.
 * ⚡ Fun fact: I love Tech and coffee.